Space launch market competition: Launch industry response - to lower prices - from 2014

 Jean Botti, Chief technology officer for Airbus (which makes the Ariane 5) warned that "those who don't take Elon Musk seriously will have a lot to worry about."

 Airbus announced in 2015 that they would open an R&D center and venture capital fund in Silicon Valley.
-Airbus CEO Fabrice Bregier stated: "What is the weakness of a big group like Airbus when we talk about innovation?
+Airbus CEO Fabrice Brégier stated: "What is the weakness of a big group like Airbus when we talk about innovation?
 We believe that we have better ideas than the rest of the world.
 We believe that we know because we control the technologies and platforms.
 The world has shown us in the car industry, the space industry and the hi-tech industry that this is not true.
 And we need to be open to others' ideas and others' innovations."

 Airbus Group CEO Tom Enders said: "The only way to do it for big companies is really to create spaces outside of the main business where we allow and where we incentivize experimentation ...
 That is what we have started to do but there is no manual ...
 It is a little bit of trial and error.
 We all feel challenged by what the Internet companies are doing."

 Following a SpaceX launch vehicle failure in June 2015—due to the lower prices, increased flexibility for partial-payload launches of the Ariane heavy lifter, and decreased cost of operations of the ESA Guiana Space Center spaceport—Arianespace regained the competitive lead in commercial launch contracts signed in 2015.
 SpaceX’s successful recovery of a first stage rocket in December 2015 did not change the Arianespace outlook.
 Arianespace CEO Israel stated the next month that the "challenges of reusability ... have not disappeared. ...
 The stress on stage or engine structures of high-speed passage through the atmosphere, the performance penalty of reserving fuel for the return flight instead of maximizing rocket lift capacity, the need for many annual launches to make the economics work – all remain issues."

 Despite ULA restructuring begun in 2014 to decrease launch costs by half, the cheapest ULA space launch in early 2018 remained the Atlas V 401 at a price of approximately US$109 million, over US$40 million more than a SpaceX standard commercial launch, that the US military began to utilize for some US government missions that flew in 2018.